-Individuals with untreated celiac disease often experience unintended weight loss over time due to malabsorption of nutrients caused by damage to the intestine.
-However, sometimes when a gluten-free diet is begun and the intestine heals, lost weight is re-gained and weight gain continues.
+Individuals with undiagnosed or untreated celiac disease may experience unintended weight loss over time due to malabsorption of nutrients caused by damage to the intestine.
+However, when a gluten-free diet is begun and the intestine heals, lost weight is sometimes re-gained and weight gain continues.
 One factor which likely contributes to this is the widespread availability of processed gluten-free foods which contain high amounts of fat, sugar and calories.
 And this phenomenon doesn’t just apply to those with celiac disease.
-Regardless of why you are gluten-free, a gluten-free diet which relies too much on these types of foods can lead to weight gain and related health problems down the road, including diabetes, heart disease, some cancers and arthritis.
+Regardless of the reason for being gluten-free, a gluten-free diet which relies too much on these types of foods can lead to weight gain and related health problems down the road, including diabetes, heart disease, some cancers, and arthritis.

 Some Helpful Tips for Staying at a Healthy Weight While Following a Gluten-Free Diet:

 - Make it a habit to fill about 1/2 your plate with vegetables.
 The more colorful the better!
 This will provide you with gluten-free food that is filling, low in calories, and full of nutrients.

 - Limit your intake of extra sweets and added fats.
 Instead of gluten-free cookies or cake for dessert, which are usually high in fat and sugar, try desserts focused on fruit, such as yogurt topped with fresh seasonal fruit, or even a thin sliver of cake accompanied by plenty of delicious berries.

 - Read the Nutrition Facts label on gluten-free products.
 Look for food items that contain less than 30% calories coming from total fat.

 (And to promote heart health, limit your intake of saturated fat.
 Favor healthy monounsaturated and polyunsaturated fats, which are found in vegetable oils, nuts, seeds, avocado, and fatty fish.)